 - World Rugby Concussion Management module (Healthcare Professional NOT PRESENT AT TIME OF INJURY)

 - Save your World Rugby certificates to your computer as PDFs

 - Return to your profile at coach.rugbycanada.ca and upload all three certificates to your profile

 - Register for the NCCP Competition Introduction clinic you wish to take.

-Once the course is completed the coach will be trained at the NCCP Competition / IRB Level 2 for Rugby and will then need to complete the following to gain certified status:
+Once the course is completed the coach will be trained at the NCCP Competition / World Rugby Level 2, and will then need to complete the following to gain certified status:

 - Coaching diary submission:

 Satisfactorily complete a diary for a team that is being coached in the current or next Rugby season.
 The diary should cover a minimum cycle of four practices and two games within that cycle.
 The diary should provide evidence of a coach’s ability to apply the ‘Plan, Do, Review’ model.
 The coach’s progress during the course will be tracked on the NCCP Competition Introduction transcript.
 This serves as the ongoing assessment tool.